casdoor/casdoor-website/docs/mcp-auth/setup.md

 ---
-title: Setting Up the Auth Provider
+title: MCP auth setup
-description: Step-by-step guide to configure Casdoor as an OAuth provider for MCP servers
+description: Configure Casdoor as the OAuth server for your MCP server.
-keywords: [MCP, setup, configuration, OAuth, scopes, redirect URIs, consent, JWKS]
+keywords: [MCP, setup, OAuth, scopes, redirect URIs, consent, JWKS]
 authors: [hsluoyz]
 ---

-This guide walks you through configuring Casdoor as the authorization server for your MCP server.
-You'll configure the Casdoor side (application settings, scopes, consent) and the MCP server side (Protected Resource Metadata, token validation).
+This guide configures Casdoor as the authorization server for an MCP server: application, scopes, and consent in Casdoor, then Protected Resource Metadata and token validation on the MCP server.

 ## Prerequisites

-- A running Casdoor instance (see [Server Installation](../basic/server-installation.mdx) or use [Casdoor Cloud](https://door.casdoor.com))
+- A running Casdoor instance ([Server installation](/docs/basic/server-installation) or [Casdoor Cloud](https://door.casdoor.com))
-- Admin access to Casdoor's management interface
+- Admin access to Casdoor
-- Your MCP server's public URL (e.g., `https://your-mcp-server.com`)
+- Your MCP server’s public URL (e.g. `https://your-mcp-server.com`)

-## Part 1: Casdoor Configuration
+## Part 1: Casdoor configuration

-### Step 1: Create an Application
+### Step 1: Create an application

-Navigate to the Casdoor admin panel and create a new application for your MCP server.

 1. Go to **Applications** → **Add Application**
 2. Fill in the basic details: